 You'll learn about the most common errors next and how to deal with them.

 You can end up with this error if you make an entry path point at a place that does not exist.
-The error message is clear in this case and tells you what path webpack fails to find.
+The error message tells you what path webpack fails to find.

 You can get the error in two ways.
 Either by breaking a loader definition so that it points to a loader that does not exist, or by breaking an import path within your code so that it points to a module that doesn't exist.
-Reading the error message points out what to fix.
+The message points out what to fix.

 There's another subtle loader related error.
 If a package matching to a loader name that does not implement the loader interface exists, webpack matches to that and gives a runtime error that says the package is not a loader.